dsi-clinic/2025-winter-data-and-democracy/data/README.md

-I'll add the requested information about the `transform_image.py` script and testing data to your Data Folder Documentation:

 # Data Folder Documentation
 ## Election Data PDF Files
 This folder is intended to store election data PDF files retrieved from the U.S. House of Representatives' Office of the Clerk historical election statistics page.